-During December 2023 and January 2024, both Swedish and Norwegian authorities adopted changes to tax legislation with effect from the income year 2024.
-The new legislation introduces a supplementary tax, a global minimum taxation which is intended to prevent profit movement between countries, and ensure an effective tax rate of at least 15 percent.
+The authorities in jurisdictions where Storebrand operates, adopted changes to tax legislation with effect from the income year 2024.
+The new legislation introduces a supplementary tax, a global minimum taxation which is intended to prevent profit movement between countries, and ensure an effective tax rate of at least 15 per cent.